SoftedCo/SoftedCo.github.io/CrazyGamesDeveloperToolKit/README.md

 Removed everything related with ad banners and responsive banner containers due to the fact that they are impossible to implement in javascript.
 ### Pre-Release 1 Update
 Minor changes.
-### End of development
-Unfortunately, it is apparently impossible to implement crazygames sdk into scratch as an extension.
 ## Release State (Releases)
 ### Release 1
 Not out yet.